Fighting with type hints – overloaded decorator

 Overloading the decorator

 Another complication seems unavoidable.
-Let's convert the decorator into a class with a __call__
+Let's convert the decorator into a class with a __call__ method.

-The class has to be declared as Generic to preserve type information between __init__
+The class has to be declared as Generic to preserve type information between __init__ and __call__.

 from typing import Callable, Generic, Optional, TypeVar, overload INPUT_T = TypeVar("INPUT_T") OUTPUT_T = TypeVar("OUTPUT_T") class pass_thru_none(Generic[INPUT_T, OUTPUT_T]): def __init__(self, func: Callable[[INPUT_T], OUTPUT_T]) -> None: self.func = func @overload def __call__(self, value: None) -> None: ... @overload def __call__(self, value: INPUT_T) -> OUTPUT_T: ... def __call__(self, value: Optional[INPUT_T]) -> Optional[OUTPUT_T]: if value is None: return None return self.func(value)